A dog’s temperament, it’s a lot like a human’s Personality.

 It’s very important to find a dog that matches the temperament of you and your family.
 They can at times be sensitive dogs, and they have a strong desire to please their people.
 It is always better to focus on getting the right temperament puppy for your family over color or gender.
 A pretty face won’t matter much if you and your puppy do not work well together.

 Low-sensitivity dogs, also called “easygoing,” “tolerant,” “resilient,” and even “thick-skinned,” can better handle a noisy household, a louder or more assertive owner, and an inconsistent or variable routine.
+The more physical the dog’s lifestyle is the less crazy their behavior will normally be at home.

 Have young kids?
 Throw lots of dinner parties?